back to latest articles

 5. Funds Deficit

-There are still companies that perceive financial services customer experience design only as a visual design that's part of marketing or product departments receiving a small fraction of the budget.
+There are still banks that perceive retail banking customer experience design only as a visual design that's part of marketing or product departments receiving a small fraction of the budget.
 The truth is, in the digital world, business success relies on digital channels, and accordingly, digital customer experience and this should be the top priority.

 To create a strong digital advantage, prioritize financial customer experience design in strategy, processes, team and budgeting.
 It doesn't mean you need a huge funding, but a cultural transformation.
 Switching from push-sales approach to customer-centricity can lead to disruptive products that delight users, bring great demand and loyalty.